 One of the common permitting questions we’re asked is related to electric and magnetic fields.
 Through the Article VII permitting process, we’ll calculate the field strength at the edge of the existing utility right of way before and after the project.
 These values will be compared against New York State guidelines for electric and magnetic field strength.
 In fact, New York is one of just a few states with any such guidance for new transmission lines.
 To learn more, check out our Electric and Magnetic Fields Handout.

-The New York Department of Public Service has additional information about how to follow along with or participate in the Article VII permitting process here.
+o The New York Department of Public Service has additional information about how to follow along with or participate in the Article VII permitting process here.
 To formerly participate, a party would need to become an intervenor in the process.
-Additional information on how to do that, including accessing intervenor funding, is available in our Intervenor Handout and at the New York Department of Public Service.
+Additional information on how to do that is available at the New York Department of Public Service.